Vegan Banana Pancakes with Berries

-- Use your favourite nut butter such as almond butter or peanut butter.
-I love this with a quick drizzle of maple syrup and a little sea salt sprinkled on top..it’s amazing!
+- Use your favourite nut butter such as almond butter or .
+I love this with a quick drizzle of and a little sprinkled on top..it’s amazing!

-- Baked or sautéed cinnamon apples or pears.
-Use my quick baked pears recipe to make apple or pears or saute them in a pan with coconut oil and cinnamon.
+- Baked or sautéed quick baked pears recipe to make apple or pears or saute them in a pan with and . apples or pears.
+Use my

-- Coconut yogurt is a fave of mine.
+- Coconut yogurt.
 I sometimes mix it with pumpkin and/or vanilla protein to make a kind of pumpkin pudding and use that as a spread.

 - Any fresh fruit is perfect.

 - Date caramel is another favourite.
 There are a few different ways you can make it.
-For a very simple version, blend dates with hot water or you can add some almond butter or tahini for an extra special caramel.
-Either way a pinch of sea salt is key!
+For a very simple version, blend dates with hot water or you can add some almond butter or for an extra special caramel.
+Either way a pinch of is key!